prasadposture/PowerBI-Projects/Simplilearn Course/README.md

+# Simplilearn Course
 This folder contains PowerBI Dashboard created for the course offered by Simplilearn.
+For preview of the dashboards see the PDF files.